 - contacting a Group Training Organisation.

-Once you’ve found an apprenticeship, ask the employer who has agreed to employ you as an apprentice to call their local Apprenticeship Network provider.
+Once you’ve found an apprenticeship, ask the employer to call their local Apprenticeship Network provider.
 The Apprenticeship Network provider will work with you and your future employer to identify the right training and support you may need throughout your apprenticeship and through to completion.
-They also will help you to sign-up to the training contract and assess your eligibility for Australian Government incentives and a Trade Support Loan.
+The Apprentice Network provider will help you to sign-up to the training contract and assess your eligibility for Australian Government incentives and a Trade Support Loan.

 Can I, or my employer, receive any financial support during my Australian School-based Apprenticeship?